elizavetaRa/cernbox_ui/README.md

 # Redesigning CERNBox: concept of interaction design

-Figma prototype with demonstration of some improvements: https://www.figma.com/proto/It0zUbR8CUiYYJQnTnTO1J/List-operations?node-id=1%3A2&scaling=min-zoom

 ## 1. List operations

 List information and interaction design is the core for whole experience with the application.